 Wash and trim the tomatoes then slice into rounds and slice any large rounds in half.

-Place them in a shallow mixing bowl, season and let stand.
+Place them in a shallow mixing bowl, season with some sea salt and let stand for ten minutes or so.

 Wash and dry the basil leaves and drain the capers.